brevzin/cpp_proposals/3294_code_injection/code-injection.md

 We lined up the fragment implementation to roughly correspond to the CodeReckons API on the left.
 With the code written out like this, it's easy to understand the CodeReckons API.
 But it takes no time at all to understand (or write) the fragments code on the right - it's just C++ already.

-We also think it's a better idea than the string injection model, since we want something with structure that isn't just missing some parts of the language (the processor)  and plays nicely with tools (like syntax highlighters).
+We also think it's a better idea than the string injection model, since we want something with structure that isn't just missing some parts of the language (the preprocessor)  and plays nicely with tools (like syntax highlighters).

 But we think the fragment model still isn't quite right.
 By nobly trying to diagnose errors at the point of fragment declaration, it adds a complexity to the fragment model in a way that we don't think carries its weight.
 The fragment papers ([@P1717R0] and [@P2237R0]) each go into some detail of different approaches of how to do name checking at the point of fragment declaration.
 They are all complicated.